projects

 My research investigates how networks of collaboration evolve and influence the work of professionals and experts, particularly in the scientific and medical fields.
 I use a variety of methods including open-ended unstructured interviews, ethnography, network and text analysis.

-Collaboration and Decision-Making In Medical Specialties
+Collaboration and Decision-Making in Medicine

 Status and Subfield: The Distribution of Sociological Specializations across Departments